Ryan Carlisle Thomas In The Community

 With offices across Victoria and within metropolitan Melbourne, the work we do touches the lives of many people, most especially our clients of course, but also their families and the wider communities in which they live, work and play.

-Naturally, as the firm concentrates on how best to help people who have been struck by injury from a legal perspective, so too do we support groups who in other ways try to help injured people and their families.
+Naturally, as the firm concentrates on how best to help people who have been struck by injury from a legal perspective, so too do we support groups who help injured people and their families in other meangingful ways.

 Some of the groups we support help bereaved family members come to terms with the tragic legacy of a workplace death.
 Others are regional groups, such as those set up to support asbestos sufferers.

 We have also assisted and supported local workers employed overseas in countries including the Solomon Islands, Papua New Guinea and East Timor.
 In 2000, the firm's work on behalf of sacked Solomon Island workers was recognised with the Public Interest Law Clearing House (PILCH) Pro Bono Teams Award.

 The firm is a long-timesupporter of legal aid centres in Victoria.

 We regard it as important that people from across the firm lend their time and expertise to community work.
 Our people are encouraged to volunteer their time to local community legal aid groups and networks or involve themselves in local sporting and business groups.